-Rustic Vegan Frittata with Broccoli, Shiitake Mushrooms & Sundried Tomatoes, Drizzled with Tangy Dressing.
+Rustic Vegan Frittata with Broccoli, Shiitake Mushrooms and Sundried Tomatoes, Drizzled with Tangy Dressing.
 Super easy eggless recipe, made with chickpea flour, that can be also made with other veggies of your choice.

 How do you feel about making frittata from chickpea flour?
 Omelets recipes from chickpea flour are very popular so why not Rustic Vegan Frittata full of veggies and flavours?